 Trends Continue Until a Clear Reversal

-The final key concept of Dow Theory that we’ll look at is about reversals.
+The final key concept of Dow Theory that we’ll look at is reversals.
 According to Dow Theory, a trend continues until there is a clear reversal.

 A reversal occurs when a primary uptrend fails to reach both higher highs and higher lows in an uptrend, and the price is no longer reaching lower lows and lower highs in a downtrend.